Particular/docs.particular.net/nservicebus/pipeline/message-mutators.md

 If a incoming mutator throws an exception, the message aborts, rolls back to the queue, and [recoverability](/nservicebus/recoverability/) is applied.

-If a outgoing mutator throws an exception, the exception bubbles up to the method performing the Send or Publish.
-If the operation is performed on a context in the pipeline, the message aborts, rolls back to the queue, and [recoverability](/nservicebus/recoverability/) is applied.
+If an outgoing mutator throws an exception, the exception bubbles up to the method performing the Send or Publish.
+If the operation is performed on a context in the pipeline the message aborts, rolls back to the queue, and [recoverability](/nservicebus/recoverability/) is applied.
 If the operation is performed on the message session the exception might bubble up to the user code or tear down the application domain if not properly handled.

 partial: nonnulltask